Learn languages naturally with fresh, real content!

 Explore By Region

-A Michigan judge blocked the DOJ’s request for unredacted voter data, citing privacy and legal overreach, reinforcing state control over elections.
+A Michigan judge blocked the DOJ’s push for unredacted voter data, citing legal limits and privacy risks.

 A federal judge in Michigan dismissed a Justice Department lawsuit seeking access to the state’s unredacted voter rolls, ruling that federal laws cited by the DOJ do not require states to provide detailed voter data.